Bouldering Competition Rules for Climbers

 Once the signal is given, your climbing window begins.
 In IFSC finals, athletes typically have 4 minutes 30 seconds to 5 minutes per problem (exact duration is confirmed in the competition briefing).
 In qualification, the format may allow a fixed total time across all problems, or individual windows per boulder.

 Within your time window, you may attempt the problem as many times as you wish.
 There is no limit on the number of tries.
 However, your score depends on how many attempts it took to reach Top and Zone, so efficiency matters.
 A Flash (Top on first attempt) scores highest.
+For a detailed explanation of how tops, zones, and attempts determine rankings, see our Bouldering Scoring guide.

 Brushing holds between attempts is fully permitted.
 Each athlete may carry their own brush.
 You may also ask the route judge assigned to your problem whether a specific hold can be cleaned.
 Excessive rubber or chalk buildup can make holds slippery; brushing is a normal part of competition climbing.